-A separate application for refund of this feel is to be made directly to

-Long Service Levy Corporation.
+A separate application for refund of this feel is to be made directly to the Long Service Levy Corporation.

-Cancellation of a section 68 approval
+Cancellation of a Section 68 Approval

-• The inspection fees will be refunded
+• The inspection fees will be refunded.

-General Objectives Section 2
+Section 2 General Objectives

 Council recognises that every new development impacts on and changes the existing environment and so each development proposal must demonstrate a positive contribution, either directly or indirectly, to the objectives and intended outcomes of this Plan.